-As an insurance provider, SE plc is exposed to a variety of risks.
-Some of the Company's largest exposures are to changes in financial markets (e.g. interest rate, and equity market risks) that affect the value of the investments held (either directly or indirectly through fees on policyholder funds), and the liabilities from products that the Company sells.
-Other risks include insurance-related (underwriting) risks, such as changes in persistency rates and mortality as well as the operating expenses for the business.
+As an insurance and investment group, some of the Group's largest exposures are to changes in financial markets (e.g. interest rate, and equity market risks) that affect the value of the investments held (either directly or indirectly through fees on policyholder funds), and the liabilities from products that the Group sells.
+Other risks include insurance related (underwriting) risks, such as changes in persistency rates and mortality as well as the operating expenses for the business.

-The Directors consider that the Company has the plans and resources to manage its business risks successfully through its plans for focussing on investing in growing the customer base, improving customer retention, and growing margins.
+The Directors consider that the Group has the plans and resources to manage its business risks successfully through its plans for focussing on investing in growing the customer base, improving customer retention, and growing margins.

-A key element of the Company's strategy is to maintain capital at an appropriate level as protection for policyholders.
-The key performance indicator for Solvency II is the Solvency II surplus ratio which at 31 December 2024 is 186% (2023: 187%), which is above our target Operating Level.
-The ratio decreased slightly compared to 2023 driven by dividends paid and new business strain, partially offset by ongoing capital generation and impacts from market movements.
+A key element of the Group's strategy is to maintain capital at an appropriate level as protection for policyholders.
+The key performance indicator for Solvency II is the Solvency II surplus ratio which at 31 December 2024 is 194% (2023: 197%).
+The ratio decreased compared to 2023 driven by dividends paid and new business strain, partially offset by ongoing capital generation and impacts from market movements.

-Full details on SE plc's business and performance are described in Chapter A. Business and Performance.
+Full details on AUK Group's business and performance are described in Chapter A. Business and Performance.